Heuriger

-In eastern Austria, a Heuriger ([ˈhɔʏʁɪɡɐ]; Austrian dialect pronunciation: Heiriga) is a tavern where local winemakers serve their new wine under a special licence in alternate months during the growing season.
+In eastern Austria, a Heuriger ([ˈhɔʏʁɪɡɐ]; Austrian dialect pronunciation: Heiriga, Hungarian: Kurta kocsma) is a tavern where local winemakers serve their new wine under a special licence in alternating months during the growing season.
+Each state in Austria has slightly varying rules on how many Heuriger of a town can be open at any given time and for how long in total during the year.
 The Heurige are renowned for their atmosphere of Gemütlichkeit shared among a throng enjoying young wine, simple food, and – in some places – Schrammelmusik.
 They correspond to the Straußwirtschaften in the German Rheinland, the Frasche in Friuli-Venezia Giulia, and Osmica in Slovenia.

 Heuriger is the abbreviation of "heuriger Wein" (this year's wine) in Austrian and Bavarian German.
 Originally, they were simple open-air taverns on the premises of winemakers, where people would bring along food and drink the new wine.
 Nowadays, the taverns are often situated at a distance from the wineyards and offer both food and drinks.
 Heurige where apple or pear cider is served are called Mostheurige.
 In the well-known wine-growing areas of the city of Vienna (Grinzing, Sievering, Neustift, Liesing) many eating establishments have a rustic interior design similar to Heurige, yet they have a normal licence and sell wine they buy from outside sources.

 History

 On 17 August 1784 Austrian Emperor Joseph II issued a decree that permitted all residents to open establishments to sell and serve self-produced wine and juices.
 At first no food could be sold in order to prevent competition with restaurants, but over time these restrictions lessened.

 Ausg'steckt would be a sign that the wine farmer was serving out the wine at a Heuriger.

-Over the years well-known areas for Heurigen developed, including Grinzing, Sievering, Neustift am Walde, Perchtoldsdorf, Mauer, Stammersdorf, Guntramsdorf, Gumpoldskirchen, Traiskirchen, Gainfarn, Dürnstein, Langenlois, the Wachau region, Rust, Königstetten, Gamlitz, and Kitzeck.
+Over the years well-known areas for Heurigen developed, including Dürnstein, Gainfarn, Gamlitz, Guntramsdorf, Gumpoldskirchen, Grinzing, Königstetten, Langenlois, Mauer, Neustift am Walde, Perchtoldsdorf, Pfaffstätten, Rust, Sievering, Traiskirchen, Tribuswinkel and the Wachau region.

+Many of the towns also hold a yearly festival, often called a Großheuriger, meaning "big Heuriger", where all the Heuriger of the town hold a multi-day street festival.
+The biggest in Austria is the Großheuriger Pfaffstätten that is held annually during summer.

 Similar establishments exist in wine-producing regions elsewhere in Austria, known as Buschenschank in Styria, and Straußen, Besenwirtschaft, or Heckenwirtschaft in Germany and other German-speaking areas.